Nekroze/codeforthought/chapter/intro.rst

 Dedication
 ----------

-This book is dedicated to my girlfriend, Elysha. **Code for Thought** is designed to help her and others like her to learn code and better understand the second love of my life.
+This book is dedicated to, Elysha. **Code for Thought** is designed to help her and others like her to learn code and better understand the second love of my life.